Overview of Writing Checks

 Quick Checks

-Where found?
-General Ledger
+Found in General Ledger

-Used for To pay a one-time expense
+Used for To pay a one-time expense.

-Example You order a pizza for a meeting
+Example You order a pizza for a meeting.

-Accounting result Cash is credited and an expense account is debited
+Accounting result Cash is credited and an expense account is debited.

 For further help Quick Check Writer